Family And Medical Leave Act (FMLA) And Pregnancy During Employment

-Employees (salaried, hourly, management and nonmanagement) who work for employers who employ fifty (50) or more people in a 75-mile radius must give eligible employees Family and Medical Leave Act (“FMLA”) Benefits.
-To be eligible for FMLA benefits, you must work for an employer who must provide them and have worked for at least 12 consecutive months and worked for no fewer than 1250 hours in the previous 12 months.
+Employees (salaried, hourly, management and nonmanagement) who work for employers who employ 50 or more people in a 75-mile radius must give eligible employees Family and Medical Leave Act (“FMLA”) benefits.
+To be eligible for FMLA benefits, you must work for an employer who must provide them and have worked for at least 12 consecutive months and worked for no fewer than 1,250 hours in the previous 12 months.
 If you meet those criteria, your employer must provide up to 12 weeks of unpaid leave to care for yourself or a family member with a serious health condition.
 During that 12 weeks, your employer must hold your job open and, upon your return, cannot demote you, pay you less or eliminate your position.
 It is also important to know that the FMLA allows for “intermittent” leave.
 Thus, employees with a chronic health condition (or who care for a family member with one) can take FMLA leaves in smaller chunks, as long as the employee does not exceed the 12 total weeks.
 It is also important to know that your employer may request medical verification for your FMLA leave, and you must provide that verification when requested.

 Finally, your employer is allowed to force you to use vacation and sick time while on FMLA leave.
 If this is paid time, you must be paid, but you cannot always “bank” the time for time-off outside FMLA purposes if you have already exhausted your vacation and sick time.

 Anti-discrimination protection: Both federal law and Ohio law prohibit employers from discriminating against pregnant women.
 This discrimination can take various forms.
 Examples of obvious and blatant discrimination are termination, demotion or a reduction in pay or hours.
-Oftentimes, discrimination is less obvious.
+Often, discrimination is less obvious.
 Employers may assign you different tasks, may assign you tasks beyond your doctor’s prescribed restrictions or may attempt to make work more difficult trying to get you to quit.
 Many, if not all, of these behaviors are unlawful, and it is very important to know your rights.